ShayneLussier/Kafka_TennisDataStreaming/README.md

 ![Diagram](images/3x.png)

 This workflow automates the entire process of creating the synthetic match data, initializing cloud resources, all the way to displaying the data on the web page in real-time.
+Individual user sessions do not have dedicated partitions in Kafka's default configuration.
+It is possible to run this project concurrently with another user and have the scripts competing to be displayed!

 ##  :file_folder: File Structure